 - Melting point: 214-217 degrees Celsius

 A scientist named Alexander Fleming (Professor of Bacteriology) introduced penicillin in the year 1928.
-Once he was cleaning his messy lab and observed that Petri dishes which was contained with Staphylococcus bacteria was contaminated with mould.
+Once, he cleaned his messy lab and observed that the Petri dishes cultured with Staphylococcus bacteria were contaminated with mould.

-The culture of P. chrysogenum strain is preserved as a lyophilized spore.
-Firstly, P. chrysogenum is cultured into a flask for seven days at a temperature of 24 degree Celsius with a wheat bran nutrient solution.
+Preserve the culture of P. chrysogenum strain as a lyophilized spore.
+Firstly, culture the P. chrysogenum into a flask for seven days at a temperature of 24 degree Celsius with a wheat bran nutrient solution.
 After this phase, we can get a high yield strain of P. chrysogenum.

 Transfer of Inoculum

-Now to support mycelial growth, the prepared culture is shifted to inoculum or seed tank.
-Here, the culture is kept under proper aeration and agitation, and left to grow for 1-2 days.
-This stage generally refers to as “Growth phase”.
+Now to support mycelial growth, shift the prepared culture to the inoculum or seed tank.
+Then, keep the prepared culture under proper aeration and agitation, and leave it to grow for 1-2 days.
+This stage is generally known as the “Growth phase of mould“.

-Now the inoculum is added into a fermentor filled with production medium or feedstock solution that consists:
+Add inoculum into a fermentor filled with production medium or feedstock solution containing the following constituents: